Pranav M. Murugan

 cover_pic.jpg

-I am a Senior Machine Learning Research Scientist at Genesis Therapeutics, working on novel generative and predictive machine learning methods for small-molecule drug discovery.
-I am currently leading a team to build foundation diffusion models to predict protein-ligand structures, iterating on architecture, inference protocol, and kernel optimizations.
-Previously, I spearheaded Genesis’s efforts in building rotationally-equivariant neural networks for state-of-the-art force fields for molecular simulation.
+I am a Staff Machine Learning Research Scientist at Genesis Molecular AI, working on novel generative AI methods for small-molecule drug discovery.
+I was a lead contributor for our foundation diffusion model, Pearl: check out the technical report here!
+I am generally interested in a range of problems, including hardware-aware design of model architectures (see e.g. PairMixer) and post-training (i.e. SFT, test-time scaling, RL) of diffusion models.
+Previously, I spearheaded Genesis’s efforts in building equivariant neural networks for state-of-the-art force fields for molecular simulation.

 Prior to joining Genesis, I received my M.Eng. and S.B. from MIT with a double major in Physics and in Electrical Engineering and Computer Science.
 I primarily worked in the lab of Arup Chakraborty, where I studied computational models of the human immune system.
 I combined tools from statistical mechanics and information theory with massively parallel CUDA-accelerated stochastic simulation to design better vaccines and immunization protocols.
 Over the course of my undergraduate degree, I also worked as a machine learning research intern at Genesis Therapeutics, and in the labs of Mark Harnett (MIT) and Wesley Tansey (MSKCC).
 My work in these labs included deep learning classification of time-series neural signals and developing novel clustering-based methods for causal inference.